ASAD128/ASAD128/README.md

-Hi 👋 My name is Asad Hussain
+Hi 👋 I am Asad Hussain
 =============================

-Software Developer
+Software Developer | AI Engineer | Ruby On Rails 💎
 ------------------------

 7 years of diversified experience in Software Engineering.
 5 years of solid Hands on Coding and 2 Years of Leading Team.
 Involved in full software development life cycle from system design, coding, testing and deployment.